-The Board of Education does not discriminate on the basis of age, color, disability, parental status, marital status, race, national origin, religion, sex, genetic information, or veteran status in the programs, activities and services it provides, as required by law.
+The Board of Education does not discriminate based on age, color, disability, parental status, marital status, race, national origin, religion, sex, genetic information, or veteran status in the programs, activities, and services it provides, as required by law.

 Individuals who have questions concerning compliance with this requirement should contact the Mercer County School District Central Office.